metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Judging by this game alone, I'm wagering that the Raiders will have one of the NFL's worst run defenses when everything is said and done this season.
 Not good.

+Chandler Jones has yet to make any serious impact on defense, at least in this game.

+On the other hand, Zack Allen has really stepped up at rushing the passer, at least in the second half.

 ***

 ## Bears @ Packers